Manav-goel-07/Python-Basics/palindrome_checker/README.md

 # Palindrome Checker

 This is a simple Python script to check if the entered text is a palindrome.
+A Palindrome is a sentence that is same forwaard and backward.

 ## How to run